ashleigh-02/Working-W-Data-Code/README.md

 7. Publish when ready for users.

 #User use:
-1. Open the appilcation link
+1. Open the appilcation link (no software required)
-2. Enter desired location in text box
+2. Enter desired location (city)in text box
 3. Click 'tick' botton
 4. View suggested outfits